-FP25-12 Executive Summary

-General Description Proposal FP25-12 requests that the Federal Subsistence Board repeal the caudal or dorsal fin removal requirement for salmon harvested in the Togiak River drainage.
-Submitted by: Bristol Bay Native Association.

-Proposed Regulation §27(e)(5) Bristol Bay Area

-(xii) In the Togiak River drainage:

-(A) You may not possess coho salmon taken under the authority of a subsistence fishing permit unless both lobes of the caudal fin (tail) or the dorsal fin have been removed.
+FP25-12 Executive Summary General Description Proposal FP25-12 requests to repeal the requirement to remove the caudal or dorsal fin from salmon harvested in the Togiak River drainage.
+Submitted by: Bristol Bay Native Association .
+Proposed Regulation §27(e)(5) Bristol Bay Area (xii) In the Togiak River drainage: (A) You may not possess coho salmon taken under the authority of a subsistence fishing permit unless both lobes of the caudal fin (tail) or the dorsal fin have been removed.
 (B) You may not possess salmon taken with a drift gillnet under the authority of a subsistence fishing permit unless both lobes of the caudal fin (tail) or the dorsal fin have been removed.

-OSM Conclusion

-Bristol Bay Subsistence Regional Advisory Council Recommendation

-Interagency Staff Committee Comments

-ADF&G Comments

-Written Public Comments None
+OSM Conclusion Support Bristol Bay Subsistence Regional Advisory Council Recommendation Support Interagency Staff Committee Comments The Interagency Staff Committee found the analysis to be a thorough and accurate evaluation of the proposal and that it provides sufficient basis for the Regional Advisory Council recommendation and the Federal Subsistence Board action on this proposal.
+ADF&G Comments None Written Public Comments None

-DRAFT STAFF ANALYSIS FP25-12
+STAFF ANALYSIS PROPOSAL FP25-12